Content Controls (Text, Checkboxes & Lists)

 The List control only allows you to select 1 item from a list.
 This is a severe limitation when you need to select multiple items.
 If you need more than one item, use Pathagoras *Options* commands.

-Content Control: This are very nice mini-screens that you can place within your Word documents.
+Content Control: This are very nice mini-input screens that you can place anywhere within your Word documents.
 They can be great time savers, but are not intuitive to use.
 Pathagoras makes them easier, and with the Quick Parts additions described above, we have managed to greatly improve the functionality of Content Controls ‘control’ over your Quick Parts.
 If you use and understand Content Controls and want to expand the way you currently use them, sign up to beta test our Content Control tools.
 Just respond to this email with “I’m interest” and I’ll be back with you.